yohanes59/gits-tugas-uts/README.md

         ```
         admin123
         ```
-    - If you want to use user role (can't dashboard access):
+    - If you want to use cashier role (can't dashboard access):

         Email:
         ```